mm0wsg/webpage/training.markdown

 ![Training session](/images/training/1.jpg)

-For the Intermediate training, we train over three sessions (usually one a month).
+For the Intermediate training, we train over three sessions (usually across a month, but arranged according to preference).
 The Intermediate course is a wee bit harder than the Foundation, so spreading it out across three sessions gives you a chance to take everything in.
 On the last session we can arrange for you to take the test in the evening, or you can book the test at a different time and location.
 These three sessions will also take place in the CCA, Sauchiehall Street, unless advised otherwise.

 For both Intermediate and Foundation training, the dates are arranged ad-hoc, fitted to the needs of the Membership.
 If you are not a member, you would be welcome to attend the training sessions we are putting on, although we would encourage you to make a donation to club funds.